DengKaiCQ/VGGT-Long/README.md

 #### Step 2: Weights Download

-Download all the pre-trained weights needed:
+Download all the pre-trained weights needed(Download weights for VGGT, Pi3,MapAnything and DA3 by default.):

 ```cmd
 bash ./scripts/download_weights.sh